-AlUla to host e-sport drone champions league super final 2023 for the first time in the region
+AlUla to host E-Sport Drone Champions League Super Final 2023 for the first time in the region

 Rami AlMoallim, Vice President of Destination Management and Marketing at the Royal Commission for AlUla (RCU), expressed his excitement, stating, "We are thrilled to welcome the DCL Drone Champions League Super Final 2023 to AlUla, along with our strategic partners at the Saudi Federation for Cybersecurity, Programming and Drones and the Saudi E-Sports Federation.
 AlUla has always been a place for gathering on the old Incense Trading Route, with 7000 years of continuous human civilisations, and we are committed to showcasing the beauty of AlUla to the world once again with various innovative activities and hosting unforgettable events.”

-Yaser Alosaimi, Saudi Federation for Cybersecurity, Programming and Drones spokesperson said, “With this collaboration to host the DCL Super Final in AlUla, one of the most prominent destinations in the region, we are advancing Saudi Arabia's ambitions to be one of the leading nations in drone racing sport and in technical fields and aligning with global standards.
+The Saudi Federation for Cybersecurity, Programming and Drones spokesperson, Yaser Alosaimi, said, “With this collaboration to host the DCL Super Final in AlUla, one of the most prominent destinations in the region, we are advancing Saudi Arabia's ambitions to be one of the leading nations in drone racing sport and in technical fields and aligning with global standards.
 By enhancing our national capabilities, we are actively progressing towards a more advanced future for all.”

 Faisal Bin Homran, Chief Esports officer at Saudi Esports Federation said, “Hosting DCL Super Final in AlUla is an extension to our deep commitment towards making the kingdom a global hub for gaming and esports industry, and this innovative event is an important milestone that will reshape the future of Esports In the kingdom and fostering a new era of excellence within the field.”